rekka/lecture-a/08-python-plotting/README.md

 ### Exercise: Estimate π using the Monte-Carlo method

-The are of the disc _D_ with radius 1 is exactly π.
-The are of the square _Q_ with edge of size 2 is 4.
+The area of the disc _D_ with radius 1 is exactly π.
+The area of the square _Q_ with edge of size 2 is 4.
 Let us center both of these at the origin (0,0).
 Then _D_ ⊂ _Q_.
-If we generate a sequence of uniformly distributed point in _Q_, approximately π/4 should be in _D_.
+If we generate a sequence of uniformly distributed points in _Q_, approximately π/4 should be in _D_.
 Use this to estimate the value of π.
 Use 10, 100, 1000, 1000000 points.

 Hint: Use `np.random.rand`, conditions to check if a point is in a disc,